 There are other concerns: I worry whether we promote ‘dependency culture’ by our projects.
 With such an unsustainable birth rate, I wonder whether projects to reduce infant and maternal mortality will lead to more suffering in the future rather than less.
 Will our education projects swell the numbers of unemployed graduates at the expense of self-sufficient farmers?

 But the importance of this trip was meeting the people who are benefiting.
-Time and again we met people grateful because their lives are being transformed by our efforts and your donations.
-At the end of the day it’s worthwhile because all of the drudgery is about helping individuals, the good side of being human.
+Time and again we met people grateful because their lives are being transformed thanks to the opportunities provided by your donations.
+At the end of the day it’s worthwhile because all of the work is about helping individuals, the good side of being human.

 All of us will probably be grateful for compassion at some point.
 Forget that at your peril.